Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Results

 \subsubsection{Qualitatively different solutions}

-The behavior of the model with non-zero-sum synaptic weights, described by Eqs.(\ref{dynamical_equation}) and (\ref{basic_equation_nonzerosum}), is different from the results discussed above.
-We show plots of their activity patterns in Fig.\ref{figure_single_EI_pair_nonzerosum}(a)--(m).
-Simulations according to our MFT yield solutions with profiles similar to those from the direct simulations in this case, too.
+The behavior of the untuned model, described by Eqs.(\ref{dynamical_equation}) and (\ref{basic_equation_nonzerosum}), is different from the results discussed above.
+We show plots of its activity patterns in Fig.\ref{figure_single_EI_pair_nonzerosum}(a)--(m).
+Simulations based on our MFT yield solutions with profiles similar to those from the direct simulations in this case, too.
 For smaller values of $g_0$, the network exhibits nearly Gaussian dynamics [Fig.\ref{figure_single_EI_pair_nonzerosum}(a) and (b)].
-For larger values of $g_0$, it shows not only irregular dynamics [Fig.\ref{figure_single_EI_pair_nonzerosum}(c) and (d)] but also constant activities (fixed-point solutions) [Fig.\ref{figure_single_EI_pair_nonzerosum}(e) and (f)] and regularly oscillating dynamics (limit-cycle solutions) [Fig.\ref{figure_single_EI_pair_nonzerosum}(g) and (h)].
+For larger values of $g_0$, it exhibits not only irregular dynamics [Fig.\ref{figure_single_EI_pair_nonzerosum}(c) and (d)] but also constant activities (fixed-point solutions) [Fig.\ref{figure_single_EI_pair_nonzerosum}(e) and (f)] and regularly oscillating dynamics (limit-cycle solutions) [Fig.\ref{figure_single_EI_pair_nonzerosum}(g) and (h)].
 The values of the mean activities of the observed fixed-point solutions are widely distributed over positive and negative values [Fig.\ref{figure_single_EI_pair_nonzerosum}(j) and (k)].
-Note that because of the symmetry of the model equation, the fixed points here are necessarily located symmetrically at two points with positive and negative mean activities of the same absolute value.
+Note that because of the symmetry of the model equations, fixed points are necessarily located symmetrically at two points with positive and negative mean activities of the same absolute value.
 The waveforms and frequencies of the observed regular oscillations are also diverse [Fig.\ref{figure_single_EI_pair_nonzerosum}(l) and (m)].
 Which of these diverse solutions is observed for a given set of parameter values depends on the configuration of the random connectivity of the directly simulated networks or on the sequence of the random numbers used for the simulations of the mean-field equations.
-In the regularly oscillating solutions, we also observe that the mean activity and activities of individual neurons are coherent, which means that the activities of individual neurons have various waveforms but are all phase-locked to the same rhythm [Fig.\ref{figure_single_EI_pair_nonzerosum}(i)].
+In the regularly oscillating solutions, we also observe that both the mean activity and the activities of individual neurons are coherent, which means that the activities of individual neurons have various waveforms but are all phase-locked to the same rhythm [Fig.\ref{figure_single_EI_pair_nonzerosum}(i)].

-Theoretically, the difference between the two models lies in a component of the input to neurons.
-According to the MFT, individual neurons of the model with non-zero-sum synaptic weights receive, as a component of the input, the population average of $\phi (h_j^{(\ell )}(t))$, with random positive or negative amplitudes, which the model with zero-sum synaptic weights does not receive (see Sec.\ref{subsec:2_A_2}).
-In the activities of the networks with relatively large values of $g_0$, we can see such synchronous fluctuations with random amplitudes in the waveforms of the neuronal activities [Fig.\ref{figure_single_EI_pair_nonzerosum}(c)--(m)].